Who can participate in Cal Water H2O Challenge's Classroom Challenge?

 Try nearby universities, museums and antuer centers.
 Local professors, retired naturalists/scientists, and naturalists from non-profit organizations and local nature centers can be amazing resources!

-DoGoodery is also offering twenty $500 grants that will be distributed by random selection to twenty registrants that register by the early registration deadline of November 30, 2021.
-Any registrant that accepts these funds must commit to submitting a project by the deadline of February 28, 2022.
+DoGoodery is also offering multiple $500 grants that will be distributed by random selection to registrants that register by the early registration deadline of December 31, 2022.
+Any registrant that accepts these funds must commit to submitting a project by the deadline of February 28, 2023.

 There is no need to have your project approved by Cal Water in advance.
 However, it is important that you have your principal's approval for your participation in the competition.

-Sample topics include issues around water conservation and water quality, but projects are not limited to these areas.
-The project topic and design solution are up to your class.
-The project must focus on caring for water, but the specific topic has no limit.
+Other sample topics include issues around water conservation and water quality, but projects are not limited to these areas.
+The project topic is up to your class.
+It must focus on caring for water, but the specific topic has no limit.
 Be creative.
 Originality is encouraged.

 Perhaps your design will be a way to keep garbage out of the storm drains and prevent it from traveling to the ocean.
 Maybe your students will design a way to clean up a local creek or waterway.
 Your students may even create an engineering design for testing or cleaning water on campus.
 Whatever your students choose to do, we look forward to seeing how they plan to care for water!